 - Stage II: Cancer has traveled to the hilar lymph nodes, around the root of the lung.
 Patients at this stage can usually benefit the most from a combination of surgery and other treatments such as chemotherapy, immunotherapy or radiation.

 - Stage III: Cancer has spread to the mediastinal lymph nodes around the trachea (windpipe).
-Though this stage is advanced, patients in otherwise strong health may still be eligible for a combination treatment plan including surgery.
+Though this stage is advanced, patients in otherwise strong health may still be eligible for a combination treatment plan that includes surgery.

-Why Choose Moffitt and Dr. Fontaine for Your Lung Cancer?
+Why Choose Moffitt and Dr. Fontaine for Your Lung Cancer Treatment?

-Moffitt is successful for a number of reasons: The cancer center focuses solely on the treatment and prevention of cancer, and more than half of its Tampa-based staffers are researchers breaking new ground in the search for a better way to treat these cancers.
+Moffitt Cancer Center is successful for a number of reasons: It focuses solely on the treatment and prevention of cancer, and more than half of its Tampa-based staffers are researchers breaking new ground in the search for a better way to treat these cancers.

 Innovation is also important.
 Moffitt takes a personalized approach to treatment that includes the latest immunotherapy drugs and clinical trials.